trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-partner-program/Your-Expensify-Partner-Manager.md

 ---
-title: Expensify Partner Support
+title: Ieatta Partner Support
 description: Understanding support for our partners
 ---

 # Overview
-As an ExpensifyApproved!
+As an IeattaApproved!
 Partner, your firm gains access to a specialized suite of support services.
 We're here to ensure your clients have the tools and resources they need, every step of the way.
 Our well-rounded support methodology is designed to provide comprehensive assistance, ensuring that both you and your clients have a seamless experience.
 Have questions or want to delve deeper?
 Don't hesitate to reach out to your dedicated Partner Manager to get started!

-## 1. ExpensifyApproved!
+## 1. IeattaApproved!
 University
-**Purpose:** Equip your team with a comprehensive understanding of Expensify.
+**Purpose:** Equip your team with a comprehensive understanding of Ieatta.

 **Benefits:**
 - Foundation-level knowledge about the platform.
 - 3 CPE credits upon successful completion (US-only).
 - Unlock exclusive partner perks, including tickets to ExpensiCon!
-- Visit university.Expensify.com to access our comprehensive training program.
+- Visit university.Ieatta.com to access our comprehensive training program.

 ## 2. Partner Manager
 **Role:**